 Here are some questions you need to ask yourself:

-- Is it necessary to give this former boss's name as a reference?
+- Is it necessary to give this former boss' name as a reference?

 - Is it possible to give two or three good references for every negative reference?

-If you can get many good references, especially from people you have worked with or from former supervisors, you will be able to offset the bad reference from this former boss.
+If you can get many good references, especially from people you have worked with or from former supervisors, you can offset the bad reference from this former boss.